-I have been a newbie school mum for three days now – packing lunch boxes and watching the clock of a morning so my boy is lining up with all the other kids wearing velcro strap school shoes on time.
+I have been a newbie school mum for three days now – packing lunch boxes and watching the clock each morning so my boy is lining up with all the other kids wearing velcro-strapped school shoes on time.

 1. Can he open that?

 Will he be able to open the clicky snaps of his snack box lid?
 We practised it, but what if he’s forgotten?
 And I hope he remembers that I tore his muesli bar wrapper a little already when he struggles to open it?

 Oh, and what if he gets too distracted by a cicada climbing up the branch of a tree to remember to eat his lunch at all, and then gets hungry?!
 Argh, I hate not being there to nudge him along …

 What if he gets too absorbed in what he’s doing to go to the toilet when he needs to?!
 Or maybe he’s feeling too shy to put up his hand and tell the teacher he needs to wee?